I’ve been making pasta from scratch for about eight years now, often with a child standing at each hip, and all without using a pasta maker.

 Video: How to Make Homemade Pasta

 Making pasta by hand, you use a rolling pin to mimic the action of a pasta maker: roll out a small piece of dough until it’s paper thin.
 Then, use a knife to cut it into individual noodles.

 It takes a little more muscle and patience, but you can absolutely get the pasta as thin as you would using a machine.

 Making pasta from scratch does take some time, but don’t let this dissuade you from making pasta at home.
 The dough can be made one day, and either refrigerated overnight or frozen so you can cut and shape your pasta on another day.

-Don’t refrigerate pasta dough for more than a day, however, otherwise the dough will discolor.
-If you don’t plan to make your pasta within a day, then freeze it.
+Don’t refrigerate pasta dough for more than a day, however.
+Otherwise, the dough will discolor.
+If you don’t plan to make your pasta the next day, then freeze it.

-- To freeze a ball of pasta dough, wrap it tightly in plastic wrap then set it inside a zip-top bag with the air squeezed out of it (no need for oil).
-The morning you plan to make the pasta, just transfer it from the freezer to your.
+- To freeze a ball of pasta dough, wrap it tightly in plastic wrap.
+Then, set it inside a zip-top bag with the air squeezed out of it (no need for oil).
+The morning you plan to make the pasta, just transfer it from the freezer to your countertop.
 It will be ready for you to roll out and cut later that afternoon.

 - You can also freeze the cut noodles.
 Whenever I make homemade pasta, I always make a big batch and freeze the extra noodles for those moments when life demands more carbohydrates.
 Even straight from the freezer, homemade noodles cook faster than dried pasta from the store, so this makes for quick weeknight meals.